Tvalc/GCA/docs/Story/chapters/Ch3.md

   - Party learns how to convert FURY into resources for real world
   - Hazel sends healing data packets through portal
   - Receives message confirming receipt from "someone named Bailey"
-  - Emotional moment as Hazel realizes her daughter is alive and helping
+  - Emotional moment as Hazel realizes their sibling is alive and helping
   - Krix warns that extended connections risk detection by Galaxander
   - Portal stabilizes but remains limited in what can be transferred